It's All Right with Me

 "It's All Right with Me" is a popular song written by Cole Porter, for his 1953 musical Can-Can, where it was introduced by Peter Cookson as the character Judge Aristide Forestier.

-The song is also used in the Cole Porter musical High Society.
-In the original 1998 Broadway production it was performed by the character Tracy Samantha Lord, played by Melissa Errico.
+The song is also used in the 1997 musical High Society, which features Porter's songs.
+In the 1998 Broadway production it was performed by the character Tracy Samantha Lord, played by Melissa Errico.